Hart Foundation: The Hart Foundation

 The Hart Foundation continued to feud with wrestlers managed by Jimmy Hart through 1989.
-At WrestleMania V, they defeated The Honky Tonk Man and Greg "The Hammer" Valentine with the use of Hart's megaphone.
+At WrestleMania V, they defeated Rhythm and Blues (The Honky Tonk Man and Greg "The Hammer" Valentine) with the use of Hart's megaphone.
 They also defeated several tag teams during this time.
 At SummerSlam 89, they faced the Tag-Team Champions The Brain Busters (Arn Anderson and Tully Blanchard) in a non-title match.
 When the match was made, the Busters, managed by Bobby "The Brain" Heenan, were not champions and were not obliged to give the Harts a title shot.
 The Hart Foundation lost the match pushing them further away from regaining their titles.
 In the fall of 1989, the Hart Foundation split for a while and both wrestled as singles for the first time in almost four years.
 Hart had a series of matches against Mr. Perfect, while Neidhart began a feud with The Warlord.
 However, by the end of November 1989, Hart and Neidhart resumed their partnership and were booked into a series of tag team matches with fellow fan-favorite tag team The Rockers (Shawn Michaels and Marty Jannetty).
 This was unusual at the time as fan favorites rarely faced each other in the ring; also, although no hostilities between the two were apparent at this time, it marked the genesis of what would become a long-running rivalry between Hart and Michaels.
 Most of these early Hart Foundation-Rockers matches ended in time-limit draws.

 On the April 28, 1990, Saturday Night's Main Event XXVI, they faced The Rockers in a tag team match, which resulted in a double disqualification after WWF Tag Team Champions Demolition interfered.
 As a result of the interference, Demolition feuded with both the Rockers and the Hart Foundation.
 At SummerSlam 90, the Hart Foundation faced Demolition in a two out of three falls match for the tag title.
 By this time Demolition member Ax was suffering from health problems so a third member of Demolition (Crush) was introduced with the storyline being that the Hart Foundation didn't know which two members they would face until Demolition entered the arena.
 The two chosen were Crush and Smash.
 In the first fall, Hart was pinned by Crush but the Hart Foundation won the second fall by disqualification after Crush attacked the referee.
 Ax then made his way to the ring and interfered in the third fall until the Legion of Doom (Animal and Hawk) came to ringside and attacked Demolition, the distraction allowed Hart to pin Crush and the Hart Foundation won.
 As a result, the Hart Foundation got their second WWF Tag Team Championship (despite the second fall being decided by disqualification).